 Add seam allowances all around the pants piece.

+Your waistband should be the same height as the elastic you’re going to use to finish the pants plus 1/4″, and then the length is going to be the same as the measurement you took earlier.
 The waistband will be cut on the fold, so add a seam allowance to the top and side edge, then double this rectangle in height for the final waistband piece (because it will be folded in half to form the casing).

 Sew Your Pajamas

 The cuff will also end up folded in half, so add seam allowances to the top and sides, then double that rectangle to form the final pattern piece.

 It’s time to cut out your fabric.
 For your first time using your pattern, you should probably use muslin or other fabric you aren’t attached to, in case there is an issue.

 You need to cut 2 legs, 1 waistband and two cuffs.
 Make sure you have your fabric folded while you cut, so that you get a right and left leg.

 Start by placing your legs right sides together and sewing the rise lines.

 Fold your pants so that the two seams you just sewed are one right on top of the other.
 Match up your inseams, then sew both in one long seam.